Continued from part 15

 Nachiketa was fortunate to find such a Guru in Yamaraj:

-- Who was extremely humble and apologized from the young boy that he was not attended well for three days and nights.
+- Who was extremely humble and even apologized to the young boy for not being attended well for three days and nights.

 - He then tested the student for his sincerity - by offering him three boons and dodging his real query about death and after-life.